Bordered theory for pillowcase homology: Introduction

 \end{theorem*}

-Terms \say{admissible} and \say{unobstructed} are defined in Section \ref{sec:setup}, $_{\A}\ov{M(L_0)})$ denotes a dual module, and $\dualSmallBarRed$ is a specific type DD structure constructed in such a way, that the above homotopy equivalence is true.
-From this homotopy equivalence it follows that
+See Definitions~\ref{def:admissible},~\ref{def:unobstructred} for terms \say{admissible} and \say{unobstructed}; $_{\A}\ov{M(L_0)})$ denotes a dual module; $\dualSmallBarRed$ is a specific type DD structure, constructed in such a way, that the above homotopy equivalence is true.
+Another explanation for why we had to work with $\dualSmallBarRed$ is that, in order to obtain a chain complex, $A_\infty$ modules are usually paired with type D structures, and so it was convenient for us to insert a type DD structure $\dualSmallBarRed$ between the modules.